minormakerslab/minormakerslab/_workshops/StopmotionWorkshop.md

 ---

-# Stop-motion Workshop
+# Stop Motion Workshop
-Creating a short product stop-motion video
+Creating a short product stop-motion video.
+In this workshop, students will learn the basics of stop-motion animation in a playful and creative way.

+---

 ### What are you going to learn?